clane9/columnformers/README.md

 - Because width >> depth, columnformers have many more parameters than transformers, therefore less inductive bias.
 Will columnformers even learn?
 - How hard is it to get the untied columns in a columnformer to "agree" on a latent feature space?
 Do we need some penalty term to promote feature consistency (e.g. [feature smoothness](https://arxiv.org/abs/2308.09431))?
+- Are there any advantages to sharing weights across depth?
+I.e. is there advantage to recurrence?

 ### Sparsity

-Brain activity patterns and connectivity patterns are both highly sparse.
+Brain activity and connectivity patterns are both highly sparse.
 Likewise, it will be important to leverage sparsity in columnformers as we scale the number of columns.
 What's the best way to approach this?

 - Should we try to hand-design sparse connectivity patterns?
 - Can we learn sparse connectivity patterns?
 What about some kind of progressive model training, where we alternate between training, pruning connections, and scaling the model?
-- Will it be useful to promote sparsity over the column activations (cf [sparse mixture-of-experts](https://arxiv.org/abs/1701.06538))?
-- Could activation sparsity emerge spontaneously?
+- Will it be useful to promote sparsity over the column activations?
+Or could activation sparsity emerge spontaneously?

 ## Related work and inspiration